Interviews

 of gift shop customers.
 That

-, she says.
+was an earthquake, she says.
 It wasn’t your son.

 He didn’t do anything wrong.
 And of course